 We’re herd animals.
 We like belonging to a group and comparing ourselves to others.
 Also, we tend to trust numbers more than words.
 This is why statistics rule.
 Information Eve gives to the user after the symptoms log is based on statistics of other users, that are at the same point of a cycle.

 For example, after checking “angry” in a mood section, you get the information that 80% of your cycle twins are also angry today.
 If it didn’t make you feel better, you also get an explanation of what hormones are responsible for your mood and what’s the solution.
 That makes it all a little less horrible, doesn’t it?
 Now, take your time to think:

 What statistics you can get from all your users?

 How can you present the statistics to make users feel good?

 Understanding what’s happening to your body and what to do to feel better makes it easier to cope with some nuisances.
 Also, by making it fun, Eve teaches young girls what’s really going on with them.
-A GIF from your favourite show with two explanatory sentences on why your spine hurts is so much easier to grasp then googling and getting through piles of useless information.
+A GIF from your favorite show with two explanatory sentences on why your spine hurts is so much easier to grasp than googling and getting through piles of useless information.

-Eve is a period tracking application, but the monthly cycle is related to sexual drive, hormones, moods or physical state of being.
-This is why additional Eve features concerning those spheres makes perfect sense.
+Eve is a period tracking application, but the monthly cycle is related to sexual drive, hormones, moods, or physical state of being.
+This is why additional Eve features concerning those spheres make perfect sense.